ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 specifically ANTs, ANTsPy, and ANTsR [@Tustison:2021aa].
 In ANTsPy, the function ``ants.registration(...)`` is used to register two (sets) of images where ``type_of_transform`` is a user-specified option that invokes a specific parameter set.
+For example ``type_of_transform='antsRegistrationSyNQuick[s]'`` is an oft-used parameter set.

 Initially, linear optimization is initialized with center of (intensity) mass alignment typically followed by optimization of both rigid and affine transforms using the mutual information similarity metric.
 This was followed by diffeomorphic deformable alignment using symmetric normalization (SyN) with Gaussian [@Avants:2008aa] or B-spline regularization [@Tustison:2013ac] where the forward transform is invertible and differentiable.
 The similarity metric employed at this latter stage is typically either neighborhood cross-correlation or mutual information similarity metric.
+Note that these parameter sets are robust to input image type (i.e., LSFM, Nissl staining, and the various MRI modalities) and are adapatable to mousing image geometry scaling.
 Further details can be found in the various documentation sources for these ANTsX packages.

 ## Template generation {-}